 The occurrence of Ramadan during the busy tourism month has undoubtedly raised questions in recent years for the hospitality industry in Dubai.

 In the past, many businesses have significantly altered their hours over Ramadan, and restaurants closed to all but a few during the day under licensing laws.

 Over the past few years, however, this landscape has significantly changed.
 The message is very much “business as usual” for tourism during Ramadan in Dubai, but there are a number of courtesy points you should bear in mind – we cover these in much more detail here.

 To have a great Ramadan experience in April, why not try these activities:

-- Visit the Sheikh Mohammed Centre for Cultural Understanding – this amazing foundation has grown in leaps and bounds in recent years as tourists seek to learn more about the Emirati and Muslim culture during their visit.
+- Visit the Sheikh Mohammed Centre for Cultural Understanding – this amazing foundation has grown in leaps and bounds in recent years as tourists seek to learn more about Emirati and Islamic culture during their visit.
 Look out for daily walking tours, cultural meals and many additional programs throughout the year.

-- Ramadan Iftar Program – run by SMCUU experience a traditional iftar (“breaking of the fast”) in Al Fahidi Historical District during the Holy Month.
+- Ramadan Iftar Program – run by SMCUU, experience a traditional iftar (“breaking of the fast”) in Al Fahidi Historical District during the Holy Month.

-- Attend a Jumeirah Mosque visit – one of only two mosques in Dubai open to non-Muslim tourists – 10am & 2pm (Sat-Thu) – altered program during the Holy Month.
+- Attend a Jumeirah Mosque visit – one of only two mosques in Dubai open to non-Muslim tourists – 10:00 am & 2:00 pm (Sat-Thu) – altered program during the Holy Month.